Key Takeaways

 The 5 Scams

 You walk into a Sairee Beach dive shop and see 'PADI Open Water Course — ฿9,500!' on the sidewalk sign.
-At checkout you discover add-ons: ฿500 for the textbook, ฿300 for the dive mask rental, ฿400 for certification card processing, ฿200 per boat day fee, totaling ฿11,500+. r/ThailandTourism 'What is the price for scuba diving in Kho Tao?' (comments/yrsvdv) sets the real benchmark: 'Open Water course 10k give or take a couple thousand, DSD I'd guess around 3-4k' — so ฿9,500 sidewalk prices hiding ฿11,500 real totals is the common scam, not a 30% markup, just opaque pricing.
+At checkout you discover add-ons: ฿500 for the textbook, ฿300 for the dive mask rental, ฿400 for certification card processing, ฿200 per boat day fee, totaling ฿11,500+.
+Traveler reports set the real benchmark: 'Open Water course 10k give or take a couple thousand, DSD I'd guess around 3-4k' — so ฿9,500 sidewalk prices hiding ฿11,500 real totals is the common scam, not a 30% markup, just opaque pricing.

-Defense: budget ฿11,500–฿12,500 for Open Water total (course + gear + cert + boat fees).
-Book with shops with verified long-term reputations: Black Turtle Dive, Big Blue Diving, Koh Tao Divers, Crystal Dive.
+The defensive move is to budget ฿11,500–฿12,500 for Open Water total (course + gear + cert + boat fees) and book only with verified long-term shops — Black Turtle Dive, Big Blue Diving, Koh Tao Divers, Crystal Dive.
 Ask in writing what's included before paying.
-For instruction quality, insist on dedicated pool/shallow-water skill practice before open-water dives — reputable shops build this in; cut-rate shops skip it.
-Post-certification 'fun dives' should be ฿1,000–฿1,400 per dive including equipment.
-Anything below indicates cost-cutting on safety.
+Insist on dedicated pool/shallow-water skill practice before open-water dives — reputable shops build this in; cut-rate shops skip it.
+Post-certification 'fun dives' should be ฿1,000–฿1,400 per dive including equipment; anything below indicates cost-cutting on safety.
+For complaints, the Tourist Police 24/7 English line is 1155.

 Red Flags